deepakbhagatiitr/AutoDocGen/Readme.md

 # AutoDocGen – Automated Documentation Generator for APIs

 This repository contains the experimental prototype for **AutoDocGen**, a tool that automatically generates API documentation from Python codebases (e.g., FastAPI).
-It is part of the **COT6930 – Generative AI and Software Development Lifecycles** final project by the **API Innovators** group.

 ## Overview